 Bikram yoga is a style of hatha yoga performed in a heated room (40 deg C, 40% humidity).
 The sequence is comprised of beginner's postures designed to engage and stimulate your whole body.
 The way we teach the class is accessible to even those with no yoga experience or those working with limitations.
 The Bikram sequence of postures works synergistically and progressively – each posture preparing the body for the next.
 You really get a work-IN as well as a work-out!
 Because the sequence is unchanging, slowly, you start to notice that YOU change.
 The heated environment is challenging for most people to start with and like anything new it can take several classes for your body to adapt.
-The heated environment offers the opportunity to open and strengthen both the body and mind.
+The heat provides an opportunity to open and strengthen both the body and mind.

 Hatha yoga, the physical branch of yoga practice, is a beautifully simple and accessible system that helps build physical, mental and emotional awareness, mobility, and concentration.
 The object of concentration is the body, and from that physical focus flows physical and non-physical benefits.
 Through hatha yoga practice you develop a deeper understanding of yourself and a deeper understanding the world around you.

 Zoe | Co-director